Currency, credit cards and money in Sweden

-Sweden is often known for being expensive but not everything is expensive, and at the moment the Krona is a little lower so it's a perfect time to pay a visit.
-Read on for more information about currency, payment methods and prices in Sweden
+Sweden is often said to be expensive but not everything is expensive, and at the moment the Krona is actually a little lower so it's a perfect time to pay a visit.
+Read on for more information about currency, payment methods and prices in Sweden.

 There is no limit on the amount of Swedish and foreign currency taken into Sweden.
 Sweden has yet to ratify the Euro treaty.

 Please note: The older versions of the 20, 50 and 1,000-krona banknotes are now not valid.
-Also, all coins except the 10-krona coin became invalid in 2017.
+Also, all old coins except the 10-krona coin became invalid in 2017.
 Since 30 June 2017, the older 100- and 500-krona banknotes and the older 1-, 2- and 5-krona coins are now invalid.
 Information about valid banknotes in Sweden and information about valid coins can be found here.

 Credit cards and cash

 Sweden is widely regarded as the most cashless society on the planet.
 Most of the country’s bank branches have stopped handling cash; many shops, museums and restaurants now only accept plastic or mobile payments.
 Most terminals in stores are supporting the use of paying with contactless cards.